vatpac-technology/sops/docs/controller-skills/helicopters.md

 --8<-- "includes/abbreviations.md"

 The majority of the traffic on VATSIM is fixed-wing aircraft, and this can sometimes make helicopter operations seem difficult and confounding.
-But while there are differences between helicopter and fixed-wing operations, controlling helictopers is actually quite simple.
+But while there are differences between helicopter and fixed-wing operations, controlling helicopters is actually quite simple.

 ## Common Helicopter Types
 The ICAOs for many common helicopters may be unfamiliar to controllers used to fixed wing operations.
 Below is a list of some helicopter types that you may encounter in VATPAC airspace.